stain/jena-docker/jena/README.md

     docker run -it stain/jena sh

 Note that this image is based on a minimal
-[Alpine Linux](http://alpinelinux.org/) installation.
-You can use the `apk` command to install additional tools.
+[Debian GNU/Linux](https://www.debian.org/) installation.
+You can use the `apt` command to install additional tools.

 ## Other command line tools